jundalisay/superb/content/en/research/newton/principia/book-1/sec-03/prop-12.md

-+++
+---
-title= "Proposition 12"
+title: "Proposition 12"
-image= "/covers/principia.jpg"
-description= "Suppose a body to move in an hyperbola.
-It is required to find the law of the centripetal force tending to the focus of that shape." linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "Suppose a body to move in an hyperbola.
+It is required to find the law of the centripetal force tending to the focus of that shape"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 ## PROPOSITION 12 Problem 12